Ideal Gas Law Calculator

 • Solve for temperature (T): T = PVnR

-Those rearranged forms also help you interpret trends.
+Those rearranged forms also help you interpret the direction of change.
 At constant moles and temperature, pressure varies inversely with volume.
 At constant pressure and moles, volume rises directly with kelvin temperature.
 At constant temperature and volume, pressure rises as more gas is added.
-The calculator gives the missing number quickly, but those patterns explain why the number moves the way it does.
+The calculator gives the missing number quickly, but those patterns explain why the result moves the way it does.

-A worked example makes the equation less abstract.
+A worked ideal-gas example is the easiest way to see how the calculator handles a realistic classroom problem.
 Suppose a sample of gas is at a pressure of 1.20 atm and a temperature of 298 K, and the sample contains 0.50 mol of gas.
 You want to know the volume the gas occupies if it behaves ideally.

 Set up the problem.
 Pressure, moles, and temperature are known, so volume is the unknown.
 That means you choose the rearranged form for volume, V = (nRT)/P. Because the given units already match the units used by the calculator, there is no extra conversion step.